apache/iotdb/docs/Development/HowToCommit.md

 ## PR guide

-You can easily submit [Pull Request (PR)](https://help.github.com/articles/about-pull-requests/) on Github, the following will use this website project [apache/iotdb](https://github.com/apache/iotdb) as an example (if it is another project, please replace the project name incubator-iotdb)
+You can easily submit [Pull Request (PR)](https://help.github.com/articles/about-pull-requests/) on Github, the following will use this website project [apache/iotdb](https://github.com/apache/iotdb) as an example (if it is another project, please replace the project name iotdb)

 ### Fork repository